 Xinhua Silk Road: Taoxichuan Ceramic Art Avenue of China's Jingdezhen sparkles at 5th NEXT Summit in Singapore

 BEIJING, Sept.
-29, 2021 /CNW/ -- Taoxichuan Ceramic Art Avenue, a tourist spot and art landmark located in Jingdezhen of east China's Jiangxi Province, is making a sparkling appearance at the ongoing Fifth NEXT Summit (Singapore 2021) on Wednesday.
+30, 2021 /PRNewswire/ -- Taoxichuan Ceramic Art Avenue, a tourist spot and art landmark located in Jingdezhen of east China's Jiangxi Province, is making a sparkling appearance at the ongoing Fifth NEXT Summit (Singapore 2021) on Wednesday.

 Taoxichuan Ceramic Art Avenue, with an overall planning area of 2 square kilometers, has been constructed through refurbishing the ceramic industrial heritage such as former state-owned Yuzhou Porcelain Factory as today's core area, which integrates traditional craft, cultural industry and technology into the area's urbanization.